 - If a device should be, in some way, progressing toward this security update, but its status cannot be inferred, it will count as Status Unknown.
 Devices not using Windows Update are the most likely devices to fall into this category.

-Opting out of compatibility hold
+Opt out of safeguard hold